 We take every care to mitigate the dust with dust sheets and plastic coverings for your furniture but some objects can be hard to cover.

-For this reason we highly recommend that you remove the majority of smaller objects (i.e children's toys, books, ornaments) and televisions from the room prior to our visit.
+For this reason we highly recommend that you remove the majority of smaller objects (i.e children's toys, books, ornaments) and televisions & electrical equipment from the room prior to our visit.
+You should expect there to be dust in the air that hasn’t yet settled after we leave.

 We remove all rubble from the demolition and clean up after ourselves so don't worry about your house becoming a building site.